EverythingMe/gofigure/README.md

 	//if we set some default, the loader will override it conf.Redis.Server = "localhost:6377"

-	// init a loader with a YAML decoder loader := gofigure.Loader{
+	// init a loader with a YAML decoder in strict mode loader := gofigure.NewLoader(yaml.Decoder{}, true)
-		decoder:    yaml.Decoder{},
-		StrictMode: true,
-	}

 	// run recursively on some directory
 	err := loader.LoadRecursive(conf, "/etc/myservice/conf.d")